symfony/symfony-docs/reference/forms/types/collection.rst

 This is the field type for each item in this collection (e.g. ``TextType``, ``ChoiceType``, etc).
-For example, if you have an array of email addresses, you'd use the :doc:`EmailType </reference/forms/types/email>`.
+For example, if you have an array of email addresses, you would use the :doc:`EmailType </reference/forms/types/email>`.
 If you want to embed a collection of some other form, pass the form type class as this option (e.g. ``MyFormType::class``).